-Answer the following question: How does your service promote learning experiences, interactions and participation to build on children's strengths and encourage involvement?
+Answer the following question: How does the 'whole FDC' service promote learning experiences, interactions and participation to build on children's strengths and encourage involvement?

 Use the questions to consider found in this section of the template, to help guide your response.